 During the 2017-2018 academic year, there were 1,141 undergraduates at Crown with 623 being full-time and 518 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Crown, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Crown, approximately 77% of students took out student loans averaging $7,624 a year.
 That adds up to $30,496 over four years for those students.

-The student loan default rate at Crown is 8.8%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Crown is 4.7%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Crown are given below.

 |Address:||8700 College View Drive, Saint Bonifacius, MN 55375-9001|

 |Clinical, Counseling & Applied Psychology||16||NA|

 |Health & Physical Education||15||$32,035|